THREE SESSIONS — NINE SPEAKERS

 1. Commercial Facades: Approaches to High-Performance Envelopes in the Tropics

 Developing better, safer and more efficient solutions to engineering challenges has been Jalal Farooq’s focus throughout his entire career.
 Prior to joining Al-Farooq Corporation in 2015, he served as a seismic engineering consultant for the nuclear power industry.
-This work involved providing vulnerability for several nuclear power plants following the disaster at Fukushima in 2011.
+This work involved providing vulnerability assessments for several nuclear power plants following the disaster at Fukushima in 2011.
 Currently, he’s putting his expertise to work as a key member of Al-Farooq Corporation’s team of engineers who specialize in engineering, product development, and product consulting for building envelopes and impact resistant windows and doors.
 Mr. Farooq received his bachelor’s degree in Civil Engineering from Florida International University (FIU) and earned his master’s degree in Structural Engineering and Geomechanics from Stanford University.

 Ray Crawford is the President and second generation owner of Crawford-Tracey Corporation, the largest glazing manufacturer/contractor based in the state of Florida – Mr. Crawford holds both a Florida general contractor’s license and a specialty glazing contractor’s license.
 Literally growing up in the industry, his glazing expertise stems from decades of hands-on involvement in every aspect of the business; ranging from estimating, design, fabrication, glazing and erecting glazing systems.
 He is an excellent resource in understanding the complex and ever changing Florida Building Code requirements as it pertains to fenestration, and actively offers his knowledge and design acumen to architects through lunch and learns and symposiums.
 He continues his father’s legacy of superior glazing systems and customer service established in 1956.